Vista-Technology/falco-and-falcosidekick-talk-containerday-2021/README.md

 ![](./images/slack.png)

-The last thing that we have to check is the remediatin function.
+The last thing that we have to check is the remediation function.
 If all went good we expect to see a brand new NetworkPolicy, to disallow egress traffic, associated to our POD

 ```shell